andjajas/backups_and_testing/README.md

-random experimental stuff for projects or just for fun some code contain errors
+random experimental stuff for projects or just for fun<br>
+some code contain errors